-The JBS P.T.O. serves to provide a richer learning environment for all our children.
+The J.B.S P.T.O. serves to provide a richer learning environment for all our children.
 The P.T.O. helps to promote the welfare of children in the home, school, and community.
 Various committees of the P.T.O. perform many valuable services for the students, parents and staff.
 We welcome each parent to join the P.T.O. to help bolster your child's education.
+PTO Contact: jbstephenspto@gmail.com

-Officers for the 2022-2023 school year:
+Officers for the 2023-2024